TrevorM314/conCURRENCY/protocol.md

 When a node receives a PUT_TRANSACTION message that is not currently in its local mempool, the node should store that transaction and send the PUT_TRANSACTION to all other neighbors.

+**Body:** A legal conCURRENCY transaction\
+Body encoding: ASCII

 ### 5.5 GET_CHAIN
+When a node hopes to start out and get the blockchain, it sends this message to its neighbors to obtain it.
+The node should send this message to multiple neighbors in order to validate the chain.

 ### 5.5 CHAIN
+This message is sent in response to the GET_CHAIN message.
+It contains a list of all blocks on the chain.